Josephtobi/DataFestAfrica2023-Datathon/README.md

 # DataFestAfrica2023-Datathon

-Read 'Our Process' Doc  to understand our process and the project
+Read 'Process Documentation' Doc  to understand our process, the project and the files in this repo